helmerj/refinerycms-newsletters/readme.md

 file to make required changes:

-1.  change the

-        :from email address

-     which is used when sending the activation email.

-2.  edit the string replacement call for transforming relative image path to remote http calls to link to your server
+1.  edit the string replacement call for transforming relative image path to remote http calls to link to your server

         gsub('src="/system/images','src="http://SERVER.YOUR.DOMAIN/system/images')}

+    (Will move that one to Settings)

+Edit the

+    Rails.root/vendor/engines/newsletter/app/views/admin/newsletters/_form.html.haml

+to change the default email address used when creating a new newsletter.
+(Will move that one to Settings)

 ## Use